zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

 `eventType` 42 indicates that the recording service starts slicing the first recording file, and `details` contains the following fields:

 - `msgName`: String.
 The message name, `recorder_slice_start`.
 - `startUtcMs`：Number.
-The UTC time (ms) when the recording starts (the starting time of the first slice file).
+The time (ms) in UTC when the recording starts (the starting time of the first slice file).
 - `discontinueUtcMs`：Number.
-In most cases this field is the same as `startUtcMs`.
-When the recording exits abnormally, Agora Cloud Recording service automatically resumes the recording, and  triggers this event.
-In this case, the value of this field is the UTC time (ms) when the last slice file stops.
+In most cases, this field is the same as `startUtcMs`.
+When the recording is interrupted, the Agora Cloud Recording service automatically resumes the recording and  triggers this event.
+In this case, the value of this field is the time (ms) in UTC when the last slice file stops.

-For example, imagine that you start a recording session and get this event notification in which the `startUtcMs` is the starting time of slice file 1.
-Then the recording session goes on and records slice file 2 to slice file N. When recording slice file N+1, an error occurs, slice file N+1 is lost, and the recording session stops.
+For example, you start a recording session and get this event notification in which `startUtcMs` is the starting time of slice file 1.
+Then, the recording session continues and records slice file 2 to slice file N. If an error occurs when recording slice file N + 1, you lose this file and the recording session stops.
 Agora Cloud Recording automatically resumes the recording and triggers this event again.
-In the event notification, `startUtcMs` is the time when slice file N+2 starts, and `discontinueUtcMs` is the time when slice file N stops.
+In the event notification, `startUtcMs` is the time when slice file N + 2 starts, and `discontinueUtcMs` is the time when slice file N stops.

 ## Reference